cdap-guides/cdap-spark-guide/README.rst

 The following sections will guide you through building an application from scratch.
 If you are interested in deploying and running the application right away, you can clone its source code from this GitHub repository.
-In that case feel free to skip the next two sections and jump right to the `Build and Run`_ section.
+In that case, feel free to skip the next two sections and jump right to the `Build and Run`_ section.

 Application Design
 ~~~~~~~~~~~~~~~~~~

-Backlinks data is sent to the PageRankService over HTTP (e.g. by a web crawler as it processes web pages).
-The service persists the data into a backLinks dataset upon receiving it.
+Backlinks data is sent to the *PageRankService* over HTTP (e.g. by a web crawler as it processes web pages).
+The service persists the data into a *backLinks* dataset upon receiving it.
 The PageRank for known pages is computed periodically by a *PageRankProgram*.
-The program uses the backLinks dataset as an input and persists the results in the pageRanks dataset.
+The program uses the *backLinks* dataset as an input and persists the results in the *pageRanks* dataset.

-The PageRankService then uses the pageRanks dataset to serve the PageRank for a given URL over HTTP.
+The *PageRankService* then uses the *pageRanks* dataset to serve the PageRank for a given URL over HTTP.

 In this guide we assume that the backlinks data will be sent to a CDAP application.